AbhishekLGowda05/TextUtils/README.md

 python app.py
 ```
 Then open [http://localhost:5000](http://localhost:5000) in your browser.
 Use the form to upload a Kannada PDF file.
 After processing, a download link for the Word or text file will be provided.
+Before converting, select whether the PDF is a **digital** or **scanned** document so the application knows which conversion method to use.

 ## Configuration notes